Title IX Complaint Process and UCP Complaint Process

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."

-As of August 14, 2020, the Title IX New Rule is in effect.
-The Final Rule requires K-12 schools to respond whenever any employee has notice of sexual harassment, including allegations of sexual harassment.
-The Final Rule includes three types of sexual harassment: quid pro quo ("this for that"), any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access; and any instance of sexual assault, dating violence, or stalking that occurs on campus or during school activities.
+The Title IX Regulations, effective August 14, 2020,[1] require K-12 schools to respond promptly and effectively whenever any employee has notice of sexual harassment allegations.
+The Title IX Regulations include three types of sexual harassment: quid pro quo ("this for that"), any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access (“hostile environment”); and “sexual acts” defined to include sexual assault, dating violence, domestic violence, or stalking that occurs on campus or during school activities in the United States.

 Title IX Coordinator